seanwhs/Tutorials/NextJS/Greymatter-LMS/Appendices/A-System-Architecture.md

 $$\text{Supabase (DB + Auth + RLS Bundle)} \longrightarrow \begin{cases} \textbf{Clerk} & \text{(Identity and Auth Management)} \\ \textbf{Neon Postgres} & \text{(Relational Compute and Storage)} \\ \textbf{Drizzle ORM} & \text{(Manual org\_id Isolation Queries)} \end{cases}$$

 Every other system tier—including the Next.js frontend, the Inngest orchestration bus, the Sanity discovery registry, and the distributed worker nodes—remains completely unaffected.
-The workflow environment is powered exclusively by Inngest, meaning it has no hard dependencies on your choice of database engines [9].
+The workflow environment is powered exclusively by Inngest, meaning it has no hard dependencies on your choice of database engines.

 ---